-Previously, Codango(.com) was a blog, with a collection of resources, links, reviews, articles, and other Internet-based artifacts pertinent to web and database development and related technologies – a search engine for the web and database technology community, if you will.
+Previously, Codango(.com) was an enormous collection of resources, links, reviews, articles, and other Internet-based artifacts pertinent to #coding… for example, web and database development and related technologies.
+Kind of like a large search engine for the coders, if you will.

-At the end of the day, if you catch us in our t-shirt, jean shorts, and sandals though, we’d just tell you that we love mining the Internet for inside scoop on all of the latest technology resources, and sharing them with you all.
+At the end of the day, if you catch us in our t-shirt, jean shorts, and sandals though, we’d just tell you that we love mining the Internet for inside scoop on all of the latest coding and IoT technology resources, and sharing them with you all.

 We do this in a number of ways:

-- Contributing authors or editors posting content in the Codango Labs technology network;
+- Contributing author or editor coders / programmers / developers posting content in the Codango Labs technology network;

 - Content that we post ourselves;

 While we are constantly trying to find innovative ways to find and mine this content, at present, these are our primary sources of information.
 The resources that we find are the intellectual property of, and are owned by, the site that we link to inside that article or resource (or wherever they were excerpted from) – and when it is available from that resource, the named individual that created it.
 We make no claim to own, participate in, or create that work.
 The exception to this, of course, is content created or posted by us – which we allow and encourage you to share.
 We require no credit or references back to that end.
 When we find something good, we’ll also share it out to our social media community, which consists of several-ten-thousand technologists and users like yourself.

 Contributing Author or Editor Programmers / Developers Posting Content at Codango.com

 We have select editors who are members of Codango – technologists like you – who log into our sites on occasion, and author content.
 When content is published in this fashion, they will link back to their site, and annotate the content with their name or company or organization.
 The content is not owned by Codango… but we just host and publish it in an effort to lead you to their group for further consideration or research.